Easy Dog Fence Jumping Solutions (That Actually Work)

 About Terri Rodefer

-18 thoughts on “Easy Dog Fence Jumping Solutions”
+18 thoughts on “Easy Dog Fence Jumping Solutions (That Actually Work)”

 1. These are clever solutions to help dogs not jump the fence.
 I would have never thought of a barrier of plants and shrubs.
 Not only a great idea but would make the yard beautiful.
 Keeping them stimulated is another idea I would not have thought of off the top of my head.
 Thanks for sharing these helpful solutions.